alviser/mitch/README.md

 ## Contents of the repository

+### mitch-ext/
+Contains the standalone Firefox extension to test a website for CSRFs

+### dataset/
+Contains the sanitized labelled dataset used to train the classifier

 ### detector-ext/
-It contains the Firefox extension to label navigation requests and the classifier code
+Contains the Firefox extension to label navigation requests and the classifier code

 #### usage
 Load it in Firefox and activate it if necessary.